TheProtaganist/gpt-j/README.md

 ```

 Note: This a very small model of 6B parameters and won't always produce accurate results
+Note: Starting from version 3.0.0 and up the max tokens setting has been removed since the api is using a domain to generate text which fixes the 20 queries per 30 minutes issue

 # License and copyright